Venezuelans vote on future of "Chavista" socialism

 More often he sounded indignant, accusing the "far right" of plotting a repeat of a short-lived coup against Chavez a decade ago if the opposition loses Sunday's vote.

-Maduro's camp said his Twitter account was hacked during the day, as well as those of other senior Socialist Party members, with obscene messages posted on them.

-Should he pull of an upset, Capriles will also have a tough time running Venezuela.
+Capriles will have an even tougher time if he pulls off an upset.
 One of the biggest challenges will be to win over suspicious supporters of Chavez and Maduro.
-Both repeatedly derided the opposition candidate as a pampered rich kid, traitor, and puppet of "U.S. imperialism."
+Both repeatedly derided the opposition candidate as nothing more than a pampered rich kid, a traitor, and a puppet of "U.S. imperialism."

 In last year's campaign, Capriles carefully avoided disparaging Chavez, in a bid to woo the poor.
 He has not afforded Maduro the same respect, denouncing him and his "coterie" as phony socialists who have enriched themselves while paying only lip service to Chavez's deeply held ideology.